Who will win the battle in Android App Development? Java or Kotlin

 According to Java developers who are also familiar to Kotlin, the later has still not matured enough to be able to function on its own without the help of Java fully.
 It is why Kotlin is 100% compatible with Java.
 In a broader sense, if a developer is familiar with Java and knows how to develop mobile based applications using Java is more likely not to face problem in going with Kotlin in the future.

-If you are an entrepreneur and getting confused in choosing the right platform for your mobile based application, my answer would choose Kotlin.
+If you are an entrepreneur and getting confused in choosing the right platform for your mobile-based application, my answer would choose Kotlin For Android.
 As mentioned above, in some cases, for Kotlin, it took 30% fewer codes for “App Locker.”
 So, less code means, fewer bugs and higher speed with the lightness of the application.
 The shift has started.
 Giants like Uber is migrating to Kotlin.

 Here is the comprehensive list of companies that are already using Kotlin: